Nonlinear relativistic corrections to cosmological distances, redshift and gravitational lensing magnification. I - Key results

-While the other terms in the distance-redshift expansion are generally small, they offer a rich variety of new physical effects to be understood.
+While many of the terms in the distance-redshift expansion are generally small, they offer a rich variety of new general relativistic effects to be understood.
 In particular, there are many terms which contribute to an ISW-type of effect, but now it involves integrals over the scalar, vector and tensor potentials at second-order, as well as the first-order potential squared, together with its radial and tangential derivatives.
 Furthermore, we have also identified several instances of double integrated SW terms in both the redshift and the distance-redshift relation.
 These may be important in further refining our understanding of dark energy.

 A final important relativistic effect which can be probed with the formalism presented above relates to the interpretation of the background model itself.
 Measurements of distances of supernovae, for example, are fitted to the background model via an all-sky average of the distance-redshift relation.
 This includes the monopole of the second-order corrections presented here, which may include non-trivial corrections to the background $D_A(z)$ relation.
-The size of this may be estimated via an ensemble average of the monopole of the $D_A(z)$ relation.
+The size of this may be estimated via an ensemble average of the monopole of the $D_A(z)$ relation which does not vanish at second-order.
 There has been considerable debate as to the size of these corrections~-- see~\cite{Clarkson:2011zq} for a review.
-A closely related monopole contribution was estimated in~\cite{BenDayan:2012ct} and found to be small, though potentially significant.
+A related lightcone average contribution was estimated in~\cite{BenDayan:2012ct,Ben-Dayan:2014swa,Nugier:2013tca} and found to be small, though potentially significant.
+This will be considered further in upcoming work~\cite{us}.

 \paragraph{\bf\em Acknowledgments}

 We thank David Bacon, Camille Bonvin and Ruth Durrer for useful discussions and Giovanni Marozzi and Gabriele Veneziano for comments.
 Most of the computations here were done with the help of the tensor algebra package xPert/xAct \cite{Brizuela:2008ra} with its extension for homogeneous cosmology xPand~\cite{Pitrou:2013hga}.
 OU and RM are funded by the South African Square Kilometre Array (SKA) Project, CC and RM are supported by the National Research Foundation (South Africa), RM is supported by the Science \& Technology Facilities Council (UK) (grant no. ST/H002774/1), and all authors are supported by a Royal Society (UK)/ NRF (SA) exchange grant.